EllenSuni/colors/README.md

 # Colors
 A website in development based around colors and design.

-Using aremycolorsaccessible.com api as color contrast checker.
+Using aremycolorsaccessible.com api for the color contrast checker.